Sign in to your account

 Disclaimer: This information is for educational purposes only and should not replace professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider for personalized guidance.

-What Do Negative Hepatitis B Surface Antigen (HBsAg) Results Mean?
+What Do Negative Hepatitis B Surface Antigen (HBsAg) Test Results Mean?

 A negative result usually means you do not have an active hepatitis B infection at the time of the test.
 It does not rule out a past infection or very early-stage infection.

-What Do Positive Hepatitis B Surface Antigen (HBsAg) Results Mean?
+What Do Positive Hepatitis B Surface Antigen (HBsAg) Test Results Mean?

-A positive result means the hepatitis B virus is present in your blood.
-Early detection enables timely treatment, monitoring, and measures to prevent the spread to others.
+An HBsAg result means the hepatitis B virus is present in your blood.
+Early detection allows timely treatment, monitoring, and steps to prevent spreading it to others.

-What to Do if Your Hepatitis B Surface Antigen (HBsAg) Result Is Positive?
+What to Do if Your Hepatitis B Surface Antigen (HBsAg) Test Result Is Positive?

 • Consult your doctor for further evaluation and treatment